-Thedia Samara, Ph.D. is a singer/songwriter, producer, playwright, screenwriter, award-winning poet, author, content creator, and publisher.
+Thedia Samara, PhD is a singer/songwriter, playwright, screenwriter, poet, author, content creator, publisher, visionary and artrepreneur.
 Thedia's love of poetic verse and prose began at age 13 and has manifested as poetry, screenplays, books, stage plays, and songs.
-As a teen, Dr. Samara started in the entertainment industry as a dancer and model in music videos and background work in feature films and later on television; all while working on her demo.
-In between singing gigs, Thedia was featured in anthologies and honored with awards and accolades; among them, a finalist in a poetry competition sponsored by McDonald’s restaurants.
-In 2003, Thedia was on a WNBC series that featured her as a finalist in a poetry competition in Hollywood, CA. She won a publishing contract that led to her 1st book, “For the Unsung.”
-The McDonald’s poetry competition led her to join their gospel choir with whom Thedia performed at the former Westbury Music Fair, Madison Square Garden, The Paramount Theater, Radio City Music Hall, The Apollo Theater, the Soul Circus, and Rockefeller Center, and TV programs appearing on ESPN, NBC, ABC, and their Emmy-nominated special, Gospelfest, on UPN; as well as recording a radio commercial for the company at NY’s Hit Factory studio.
-Thedia was also a backup singer for award-winning gospel artists until 2006 and was once offered a major recording contract with Sony Records.
-At the request of a designer's assistant, Dr. Samara modeled for a high-end fashion designer; cosmetics and hair care companies and photographers.
-Never abandoning her writing roots however, Thedia began screenwriting in 2007 and playwriting shortly thereafter as a way to combine her passions.
+As a teen, Dr. Samara started in the entertainment industry as a backup singer, dancer and model in music videos; and background work in feature films and later on television while working on her demo.
+In between singing gigs, Thedia was featured in anthologies and honored with writing awards and poetic accolades; among them, a finalist in a poetry competition sponsored by McDonald’s restaurants.
+Thedia was on a WNBC series that featured her as a finalist in a poetry competition in Hollywood, CA. She won a publishing contract that led to her first book, “For the Unsung.”
+The McDonald’s poetry competition led her to join their gospel choir with whom Thedia performed at the former Westbury Music Fair, Madison Square Garden, The Paramount Theater, Radio City Music Hall, The Apollo Theater, the Soul Circus, and Rockefeller Center, and TV programs appearing on ESPN, NBC, ABC, and their Emmy nominated special, Gospelfest, on UPN; as well as recording a radio commercial for the company at NY’s Hit Factory studio.
+Thedia was also a backup singer for award-winning gospel artists, recorded a radio commercials at NY’s Hit Factory and was offered a major recording contract with Sony Records.
+At the request of a designer's assistant, Dr. Samara modeled for a high-end fashion designer; cosmetics and hair care companies, and photographers.
+Never abandoning her writing roots however, Thedia began screenwriting playwriting shortly thereafter as a way to combine her passions.
 She was thrilled to have been awarded a scholarship from “X-Men” director, Brett Ratner, to attend the NY Film Academy.
 Her unscripted TV pilots were green-lit for a channel on the Cox Network.
 Thedia garnered interest in her web series by an Oscar-winning producer from the movie, "Sling Blade," and in her 1st feature-length screenplay by the makers of “The Lion, The Witch and The Wardrobe,” who judged the Christian Screenwrite competition.
 In 2014, Thedia sold her first play.
-In the midst of it all, Thedia graduated summa cum laude with degrees in Business, Organizational Leadership, a Ph.D. in Music Education, has honorary doctorates in Biblical History and Gospel Music and is a member of Sigma Alpha Pi, the nation's largest leadership honor society.
-Dr. Samara is the creator and host of YouTube's "Playtime Toy Party" and currently owns an independent publishing company with several titles covering fiction, non-fiction, poetry, prose, intellectual property, curricula, research and academic publications that have sold worldwide.
-Thedia has a charitable heart and one of her goals is to establish a charity that supports disenfranchised children interested in the arts.
+Thedia is the creator, writer, producer and host of YouTube's "Playtime Toy Party."
+In the midst of it all, Thedia graduated magna cum laude with degrees in Business, Organizational Leadership, a Ph.D. in Music, she also has honorary doctorates in Biblical History and Gospel Music.
+Dr. Samara is a member of Sigma Alpha Pi, the nation's largest leadership honor society.
+Dr. Samara's current field of research involves the quality of creativity and how it can be harnessed to use in areas within and outside of the creative arts sector and is also an international independent producer and publisher of intellectual property.
+Thedia has a charitable heart and one of her goals is to establish a charity that supports disadvantaged kids interested in the arts and to use her time and talents to combat child sex trafficking and systemic racism.

 "When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left, and could say, 'I used everything You gave me'."